 Pregnancy: It is not known if this medication is safe to use during pregnancy.
 It should not be used during pregnancy unless the potential benefits outweigh the risks.

-Children: The safety and effectiveness of this medication have not been established for children under 12 years of age.
+Children: The safety and effectiveness of this medication have not been established for children less than 12 years of age.

 Seniors: Seniors should use this medication with caution, as they are more likely to experience the side effects of pseudoephedrine.
 Talk to your doctor before using this medication.

 What other drugs could interact with this medication?